On the Size Control of the Hybrid Test for Predictive Ability: 2. The hybrid test for predictive ability

-Before proceeding, it is useful to define what we mean by pointwise and uniformly valid tests.
-A test $\phi_n\equiv \phi_n(X_1, \cdots, X_n)$ for the null hypothesis $H_0$ is said to be pointwise asymptotically of level $\alpha$ if it satisfies
+Before proceeding, it is useful to define what we mean by pointwise asymptotically valid tests.
+A test $\phi_n=\phi_n(d_1, \ldots, d_n)$ for the null hypothesis $H_0$ is said to be pointwise asymptotically of level $\alpha$ if it satisfies

-where $\mathbf{P}_0$ is the set of all distributions $P$ satisfying the null hypothesis and the basic assumptions.
-In turn, the test is said to be uniformly asymptotically of level $\alpha$ if it satisfies